 those with non-Western cultural traditions; and

 those with a vital interest in GTLD policy issues but who lack the financial support of industry players.

-Amend the PDP Procedures

-To improve the transparency and predictability of the PDP process:
+13.4 To improve the transparency and predictability of the PDP process:

 The Board should clearly state the process for setting gTLD policies in the event that the GNSO cannot come to closure on a specific issue in a specified time-frame.
 This resolution also should note under what conditions the Board believes it may alter PDP Recommendations after formal Board acceptance.